-(ii) Impairment of exploration assets Exploration assets are tested for impairment when reclassified to development tangible or intangible whenever facts assets or and circumstances indicate impairment.
+(ii) Impairment of exploration assets

+Exploration assets are tested for impairment when reclassified to development tangible or intangible assets or whenever facts and circumstances indicate impairment.
 An impairment loss is recognised for the amount by which the exploration and evaluation assets' carrying amount exceeds their recoverable amount.
 The recoverable amount is the higher of the exploration and evaluation assets' fair value less costs to sell and their value in use.